rfm4j/terrastake/README.md

 > :warning: Use this bot at your own risk

-> :warning: This has only been tested with luna classic network
+> :warning: This has only been tested with terra classic network

 ## Installation